Background pattern

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging and blister or label of the bottle after CAD.
+Do not use this medication after the expiration date stated on the packaging and blister or label on the bottle after EXP.
 The expiration date is the last day of the month indicated.

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of the packaging and medications you no longer need.
+Medications should not be disposed of via wastewater or household waste.
+Deposit the packaging and any unused medication in the SIGRE collection point at your pharmacy.
+Ask your pharmacist how to dispose of the packaging and any unused medication.
 This will help protect the environment.

-• Each film-coated tablet contains sitagliptin malate equivalent to 25 mg of sitagliptin.
+• Each film-coated tablet (tablet) contains sitagliptin malate equivalent to 25 mg of sitagliptin.

-• The other components are: microcrystalline cellulose, calcium hydrogenphosphate, croscarmellose sodium and magnesium stearate.
+• The other ingredients are: microcrystalline cellulose, calcium hydrogen phosphate, sodium croscarmellose, and magnesium stearate.

-Sitagliptina Teva 25 mg tablets are pink, round, marked with “S25” on one face and smooth on the other face.
+Sitagliptin Teva 25 mg tablets are pink, round, marked with "S25" on one side and smooth on the other side.

 Teva Pharma, S.L.U.

-c/Anabel Segura, 11 Edificio Albatros B 1st Floor
+c/Anabel Segura, 11 Edificio Albatros B 1ª Planta

 Alcobendas 28108 Madrid